 Society wants you to feel guilty every time you say no to other people.
-Rebels know that in order to create a life worth sharing, they have to say no to certain demands that come from their family, friends, or coworkers.
+Rebels know that to create a life worth sharing, they have to say no to certain demands that come from their family, friends, or coworkers.
 Saying “No” to some people will hurt their feeling and impact your relationships with them.
 Say “No” anyway.

-Establish your personal boundaries, define your emotional and mental space, and do not let people cross these boundaries.
+Establish your boundaries, define your emotional and mental space, and do not let people cross these boundaries.
 Your boundaries are critical to your success.
 It is easy for me to say “No” because I know my boundaries.
-If you ask me to compromise my integrity, the answer is “No.” If you want me to place your needs before my family needs, the answer is “No.” I have boundaries, so it is easy for me to say “No.”
+If you ask me to compromise my integrity, the answer is “No.” If you want me to place your needs before my family's needs, the answer is “No.” I have boundaries, so it is easy for me to say “No.”

 Society does not want me to say “No,” but I say it anyway.